whit3rabbit0/project_astro/README.md

 ## Features

 - Integration with popular Kali Linux security tools
-- Support for HackTheBox machines ranging from Easy to Insane difficulty
 - Pre-defined pentesting prompts for common tasks
 - Contextual information about HackTheBox environments
 - Comprehensive debugging tools for troubleshooting